Reviews Archive

 Colour

-Amiga 500 - James Pond II is an extremely colourful game, in fact, I would say that generally the whole aim of the graphics style from the get go was to use the Amiga's Copper chip to it's fullest.
-Restraint is certainly not a word you would associate with this games colour use.
+Amiga 500 - James Pond II is an extremely colourful game, in fact, I would say that the designers whole aim from the get go was probably to use the Amiga's Copper chip to it's fullest to create vibrant, over-the-top, rainbow styled backgrounds.

-Amiga 1200 - The 1200 versions take the colourful graphics of the original and goes one higher taking the whole thing to 11 as it were, many of the backgrounds and colours used are much more vibrant and beautiful to look at.
+Amiga 1200 - The 1200 version takes the colourful graphics of the original, and goes one higher taking the whole thing to 11 as it were, many of the backgrounds and colours used are much more vibrant and beautiful to look at.

 SNES - This version uses a lot of colour but not anywhere near as much as the Amiga versions, and as mentioned earlier it also has it's own crude looking copper style effect.